9 arrested over alleged plot to plant bombs around Hong Kong - Bioreports

-The arrests come amid a political divisive time in Hong Kong, two years after months of massive anti-government protests rocked the city.
-Last week, a Hong Kong man stabbed a police officer with a knife, before killing himself.
+The arrests come amid a political divisive time in Hong Kong, two years after months of massive pro-democracy protests rocked the semiautonomous Chinese city.
+The arrests come a year after Beijing imposed a harsh new security law on the former British colony.

 Of the nine arrested, six are secondary school students.
 The group were attempting to make the explosive triacetone triperoxide (TATP) in a homemade laboratory in a hostel, police said.